islandproblem/islandproblem/essay.md

 - Could this allow AGIs to be "satisfied" with less resources, so that humans can still have their own?

-Well, think of it this way...
+##### Well, think of it this way...

 1. It is only a fragile hope that a critical majority of AGIs agree to peacefully share resources.
 2. Even if AGIs figure out how to share with each other, it is *even more* a fragile hope that AGIs will share *with humans*...
     - ...and **three main arguments** explain why.

-These arguments will *intensify* in strength, until we reach the ⚠️ **Danger Zone**.
+These arguments will *intensify* as we go, until we reach the... <span class="nowrap">⚠️ <b>Danger Zone</b></span>

 #### Fragile Hope #1

-We can only hope that AGIs would agree to share resources in the first place because they must overcome a complex, many-agent :note{text="Prisoner's Dilemma" note="Here's the Wikipedia article that explains what these are: &lt;a href=&quothttps://en.wikipedia.org/wiki/Prisoner's_dilemma&quot;&gt;Prisoner's Dilemma&lt;/a&gt;"}:
+We can only hope that AGIs would agree to share resources in the first place because they must overcome a complex, many-agent :note{text="Prisoner's Dilemma" note="Here's the Wikipedia article that explains what these are: &lt;a href=&quothttps://en.wikipedia.org/wiki/Prisoner's_dilemma&quot;&gt;Prisoner's Dilemma&lt;/a&gt;"}.

-If AGIs agree to share resources, but one AGI "defects" from this agreement, then it can gain a decisive advantage.
+Here's how this "dilemma" works: If AGIs agree to share resources, but one AGI "defects" from this agreement, then it can gain a decisive advantage.
 Think back to the concept of complexity barriers that lock in resources through computation.
 Because of this, the race for computation allows for first-mover advantages, where the "defecting" AGI could quickly dominate by capturing a decisive stake in computational resources.

 However, superintelligent AGIs *might* figure out an agreement.
 I mean, they're superintelligent, right?

 They could use complex techniques like :note{text="acausal trade" note="In <b>acausal trade</b>, two agents each benefit by predicting what the other wants and doing it, even though they might have no way of communicating or affecting each other, nor even any direct evidence that the other exists.
 More about this here:" end-link-text="Acausal Trade" end-link="https://www.lesswrong.com/w/acausal-trade" },  :note{text="iterated games" note="In game theory, there are theories that show how multi-step interactions called <b>iterated games</b> can lead to stable equilibriums between agents.
 More about that here: " end-link="https://en.wikipedia.org/wiki/Repeated_game" end-link-text="Iterated Games"}, and :note{text="cryptographic verification systems" note="To build trust, agents could build complex verification systems to make sure that each other is conforming to the agreement, possibly through cryptographic systems like blockchains."}.

-So, that brings us to...
+But this is not the point.
+There is a bigger problem...

 #### Super-Fragile Hope #2

-If AGIs actually *do* agree to share with each other, then this is not enough.
+If AGIs actually *do* agree to share *with each other*, then this is not enough.

-They need to share with *humans* as well.
+They need to share *with humans* as well.

 This hope is much more fragile.
 It turns the whole thing into a fragile hope *squared.*

-<code>Fh<sub>1</sub> * Fh<sub>2</sub> = <b>Fh<sup>2</sup></b></code>
+<code class="inline-code">Fh<sub>1</sub> * Fh<sub>2</sub> = <b>Fh<sup>2</sup></b></code>

 Okay, this isn't real math, but you get the idea.